HashaamMasood-97/DSC-ANDROID-DAY3/README.md

 ## Set Title

-using setTitle() you can change the name of you page which is displayed in action bar
+using setTitle() you can change the name of your page which is displayed in action bar

 ![alt-text](Images/15.PNG)
 ![alt-text](Images/16.PNG)